Richard Cizik: National Association of Evangelicals

-Cizik was a staff member at the NAE from 1980 to 2008.
+Cizik was the primary lobbyist at the NAE from 1980 to 2008.
 He described himself in the early years as a "pro-Bush conservative" and generally took conservative positions on issues such as gay marriage, abortion, and stem-cell research.
 As the organization's primary lobbyist, Cizik was influential in pushing conservative Evangelical-supported legislation at a national level.
 However, he began moving more towards the center in the 1990s.
+On December 11, 2008, Cizik resigned from his position with the NAE following a December 2 broadcast of NPR's Fresh Air in which he said he had voted for Barack Obama in the 2008 presidential election and expressed support for same-sex civil unions.
+His remarks on same-sex civil unions and his broader political views drew criticism from some evangelical leaders and were widely reported in the press.
+In a later Fresh Air interview in July 2010, Cizik said his resignation was "a sum total of everything," including his advocacy of creation care and climate change, a broader public agenda, and his comments on civil unions, which he said "offended the old guard."

 In 2007, Virginia Governor Tim Kaine named Cizik to the Virginia Climate Commission.
 That appointment has led to his speaking on climate change at the University of Virginia, Eastern Mennonite University, Roanoke College, among many other universities around the country.

 Cizik has subsequently been a regular participant in Global Zero gatherings, including Summits held in London, England, and the Ronald Reagan Library in Simi Valley, California, and as a speaker at the Global Zero Inaugural Conference, held in Paris, in December, 2008.